hubleto/developer/book/content/pages/tutorial/add-route-controller-and-view.md

 ## Add view

-Now we understand how the views are referenced.
-So, create a file in `./apps/external/MyCompany/MyApp/Views/Dashboard.twig` file with the following content:
+Now, as we understand how the views are referenced we know that we need to create `./apps/external/MyCompany/MyApp/Views/Dashboard.twig` file with the following content:

-**./apps/external/MyCompany/MyApp/Views/Dashboard.twig**
+###### ./apps/external/MyCompany/MyApp/Views/Dashboard.twig
 ```html
 Hello.
 Current date and time is <b>{{ '{{' }} viewParams.now {{ '}}' }}</b>.
 ```

-> **VISUAL_CHECK** | Now you should be able to navigate to `http://localhost/my-hubleto/my-app` (modify the URL according to your local environment) and see the content of Dashboard.twig.
+> **VISUAL_CHECK** | Now you should be able to navigate to `http://localhost/my-hubleto/my-app`  and see the content of Dashboard.twig.
 > <img src="{{ bookRootUrl }}/content/assets/images/my-app-dashboard.png">

 Well done!
 You are becoming a real Hubleto developer.
-Keep going and we'll show you more secrets about initialization phase, creating models and implementing custom UI components.
+In the next tutorial, we'll learn how to create a very simple addressbook.